-The Killing ends with a very similar scene as one in the Colville painting, and is one that isn't in the book upon which the movie is based.
-In the film, after the heist, Johnny heads to the airport with his girlfriend to make their escape.
-A woman is at the airport gate with her dog.
-This dog leaps from her arms and runs onto the tarmac.
-The service vehicle carrying Johnny's bag (which holds his loot from the heist) swerves to miss the barking dog, the bag tumbles down, and money spills out all over the tarmac.
+The Killing ends with a very similar scene as that in the Colville painting, and is one that isn't in the book upon which the movie is based.
+In the film, after a successful heist at a horse race track that then goes tragically awry, Johnny, the one surviving thief, heads to the airport with his girlfriend to make their escape.
+Johnny wants to carry onboard an oversize suitcase that holds the loot from the robbery, but finds he has no option but to check it.
+Agitated, he and his girlfriend proceed to the gate to board their flight.
+A woman is at the airport gate with a small dog she treats like a child.
+This dog leaps from her arms and runs onto the tarmac to chase the service vehicle carrying Johnny's bag.
+The service vehicle swerves to miss the dog, the bag tumbles down, springs open, and money spills out from it all over the tarmac, the propellers of the plane blowing the loot away.
 That's it for Johnny.
 He doesn't even try to get away, and it might seem to have to do with the loss of money but I think the paralysis that comes over him has more to do with a sudden overwhelming guilt he feels over the deaths of his accomplices, which is neither here nor there for the purpose of this post.
-In the book, Johnny never makes it to the plane's gate.
-He is instead killed at the airport by one of his accomplices who has also been shot and is near death.
-There is no dog scene.
+In the book, Johnny never makes it to the plane's gate, he doesn't get a chance to check his bag.
+He is instead killed at the airport by one of his accomplices who had been shot by a thug, is near death, and mistakenly believes Johnny is running off with his wife.
+There is no dog scene in the book.
 No bag falling off the service vehicle, no money spilling out all over the tarmac.
 No Johnny giving up and not trying to flee.

 The actress who holds the dog in The Killing is a woman named Cecil Elliott.